ayivima/top100_third_party_python_imports/APPROACH.md

 - Using authenticated requests
 - Script automatically pausing when a check limit of 4900 requests was passed, and resuming after reset time had passed.

 Given the huge workload, it was paramount to use multiple instances running concurrently.
-Five t2.micro instances were used, and a custom load balancing script was implemented to allocate jobs, monitor progress, and recovery from process termination.
+Five t2.micro instances were used, and a custom load balancing script was implemented to allocate jobs, monitor progress, and recover safely from process termination.

 Problematic repositories were skipped.